-So begins my favorite Walt Disney animated movie, Peter Pan, which debuted 65 years ago today on February 5, 1953.
-The original movie poster said
+So begins my favorite Walt Disney animated movie, Peter Pan, which debuted 67 years ago today on February 5, 1953.
+The original movie poster said:

 “It will live in your heart forever”

 It’s because Walt Disney was Peter Pan.
-Am I suggesting because he was “the boy who wouldn’t grow up?”
-Perhaps, but what I really mean is that Walt Disney was Peter Pan.
+Am I suggesting that because he was “the boy who wouldn’t grow up?”
+Perhaps, but what I really mean is that Walt Disney performed Peter Pan as a child.
 How did that happen?

 First, we must begin by recognizing that Peter Pan came to notice in the 1904 stage play by James Matthew Barrie, a Scottish author and playwright.
 It was first performed in London where he’d previously met the Llewelyn Davies boys, whom he later adopted.
 They were the inspiration for the boy who has adventures in nearby Kensington Gardens in London and the magical Neverland.
 Barrie wrote “Peter Pan, or The Boy Who Wouldn’t Grow Up” a play about an ageless little boy and a London girl named Wendy.

 What is not as well know is that J.M.
 Barrie was himself the “boy who wouldn’t grow up.”
 When James was 6, his older brother David died at the age of 13 in an ice-skating accident.
 His mother was overcome with grief as David was her favorite son among her 8 children.
 James would dress in David’s clothing and whistle as he had in an attempt to fill the void in his mother’s heart.
 He wrote in his biography of his mother that she found comfort with the idea that her dead son would forever be a boy who would never grow up and leave her.
 Indeed even physically J.M.
 Barrie never grew above 5 feet 3 and a half inches.